 LEGACY FUNDS GRANT PROGRAM

-The Community Foundation of NCW is excited to announce the new Legacy Funds Grant Program.
-This grant program will focus on place-based, community-centered grant distribution to charitable organizations, meeting community needs throughout North Central Washington.
-This competitive grant program replaces the Regional Impact Grant and is the main source of grant funding from the Foundation for nonprofits throughout NCW.
+The Legacy Funds Grant program focuses on place-based, community-centered grant distribution to charitable organizations, meeting community needs throughout North Central Washington.
+This is a competitive grant and the main source of grant funding from the Foundation for nonprofits throughout NCW.

 Legacy Fund Grants will provide unrestricted funding to nonprofits by geographic region in Cashmere, Chelan Valley, Methow Valley, Okanogan Valley, Upper Valley, and Wenatchee Valley.
 These funds have been established by donations from local individuals and families who wanted to create a meaningful legacy to their community.